wjakob/nanobind/docs/split_mode.rst

 ``nanobind-backend`` package.
 They can usually still use split mode but must ship their own :ref:`custom backend module <custom-backend>`.

-Another limitation is that the ``NB_DOMAIN`` parameter cannot be used with split mode.
-The extension will join the domain of the specified backend module.

 Finally, statically linking the C++ library into an extension or a backend module is unsupported in split mode, as the C++ runtime must be shared to correctly propagate exceptions.
 The same goes for a private copy bundled into